gautami28/django-project/README.md

 # django-project
-# this is a portal website
+# this is a students portal website